+The hackathon, sponsored by the likes of Applegate, Google, Chipotle and Studio Industries, is engineered to bring the best brains in design, food and tech together to focus on food innovation.
 The weekend’s menu features a host of chefs, engineers, entrepreneurs and designers from a variety of backgrounds.
 Each will bring their areas of expertise to bear upon problems facing the food industry.
 The goal?
 Designing prototype open-source software and hardware to solve those issues.
 Innovation in the food industry can be slow and stifled, constricted by costs, so this event has the potential to turn that model upside down.
 By combining the dynamism (and means) of the tech sector with food, the organizers’ hope is to make innovation appealing to consumers and corporations alike.

 Unlike traditional hackathons, mostly tech-centric arenas where engineers practice geeky brinkmanship to catch an entrepreneur’s eye, this is as much about substance as style.
 Food + Tech Connect wants to design a better future for diners everywhere.
 This is a topic everyone can relate to regardless of their coding credentials.